leeyuejia/GA_seif2020/unit_1/w01d3/homework/Fake_Resume_and_Github_Practice/README.md

 1. Inside your `homework` folder for today, create a new folder called `resume_page`.
 1. Change directories to `resume_page`.
 1. From inside this file, create two files: `index.html` and `style.css`.
-1. Using Atom, open your files and add the HTML boilerplate code.
+1. Using VS Code, open your files and add the HTML boilerplate code.
 1. Create a heading level-one tag with the name: Grumpy Cat.
 1. Open the `index.html` in your browser to confirm that everything is set up properly.
 Reminder: To open your file with your browser, from the command line, type `open index.html`